Democratic state lawmaker charged by Boulder County prosecutors for allegedly lying about her residence

 “As a result of the investigation, it is alleged that Ms. Bernett falsely represented her primary residence over a nine-month period,” the Boulder County District Attorney’s Office said in a news release Friday.
 “It is alleged that, although she rented an apartment in Louisville in order to qualify for elected office, she did not actually live there.
 And, in so doing, she filed false, sworn documents with the Secretary of State’s Office.
 It is, also, alleged that by misrepresenting her residence, she voted in a primary election in a district in which she does not actually live.”

-Boulder County District Attorney Michael Dougherty, a Democrat, said in a written statement that his office conducted “ a thorough investigation” that included witness interviews, search warrants and the analysis of cell phone location data.
+Boulder County District Attorney Michael Dougherty, a Democrat, said in a written statement that his office conducted “ a thorough investigation” that included witness interviews, search warrants and the analysis of cellphone location data.

 “I appreciate the efforts of the investigators assigned to this case, including using proper investigative tools such as the judicially authorized search warrants,” he said.
 “Based on the facts and the law, we will now move forward with a criminal prosecution.
 As in every case, our goal is to seek the right outcome — without fear or favor.”

-Bernett has refused to discuss details of her residency with The Colorado Sun.
+Bernett has repeatedly refused to discuss details of her residency with The Colorado Sun.

 The Sun first reached out to Bernett about her address change in August and then again in late September after Watson’s complaint was filed with Boulder County prosecutors.

 The first time The Sun reached out to Bernett, she declined to comment.
 She didn’t return a voicemail The Sun left for her in September and didn’t respond to an attempt to contact her through the spokesman for the House Democratic caucus.

 Bernett didn’t immediately Friday respond to a request for comment from The Sun on the criminal charges filed against her.